flik/zend-2-CRUD/README.md

 # zend-2-CRUD
-It is simple CRUD application in Zend 2
+It is simple CRUD application in Zend 2.
+Some files were created by Damien G. (damien.galicher@gmail.com).
+You can email for help.
 #Step 1
 Create a database with the name zf2 and import the sql script from folder dbsql.
 # Step 2
 update files and configure the application with your mysql: